Genuine OEM Turbos for Diesel Pickups

 A professional turbo replacement should not rely on reused gaskets, heat-cycled hardware, old sealing washers, restricted oil lines, or compromised clamps.
 Matching the turbo with the right install kit helps reduce leaks, avoid repeat labor, and support a cleaner repair.

-Before replacing a turbocharger, identify the root cause.
-A new OEM turbo can fail early if the original problem is still present.
+A new turbo can fail early if the original failure cause is still present.
+Check the supporting systems before installing the replacement.

 - Confirm the exact turbo Match by VIN, engine, model year, turbo tag, OE number, and actuator configuration.